The Transportation Plan will provide a 20-year roadmap for transportation at the UBC Okanagan campus.

 The Plan will include transportation targets, strategies and supportive policies that will guide future transportation planning decisions, infrastructure investment, and programming for the community.

-This Transportation Plan comes at a pivotal time.
-It will allow us to address future transportation and parking challenges head-on, knowing that we must innovate and move towards more sustainable modes of travel to support ongoing campus growth and deliver on a number of strategic priorities of the university, including our response to the Climate Emergency.
+This Transportation Plan comes at a critical time in the evolution of the campus.
+It will provide the necessary roadmap for addressing future transportation and parking challenges, moving us towards more sustainable modes of travel to support ongoing campus growth, and helping deliver on a number of strategic priorities of the university, including our response to the Climate Emergency.

 How People Travel